staeiou/sentimentomatic/JSApp/README.md

 }
 ```

-## Adding New Models - The Real Process
+## Adding New Models - Complete Process

 ### 13. Steps to Add a Model